Lever action: Cartridges

-The cartridges for lever-action rifles have a wide variety of calibers, bullet shapes, and powder loads which fall into two categories: Low-pressure cartridges with rounded bullets, and high-pressure cartridges with aerodynamic pointed ("spitzer") bullets.
+The cartridges for lever-action rifles have a wide variety of calibers, bullet shapes, and powder loads which fall into two categories: low-pressure cartridges with rounded bullets, and high-pressure cartridges with aerodynamic pointed ("spitzer") bullets.

 Some lever-actions are not as strong as bolt action or semi-automatic rifle actions.
 The weaker actions utilize low- and medium-pressure cartridges, somewhat similar to high-powered pistol ammunition.
 To increase the bullet's energy at relatively low velocities, these often have larger, heavier bullets than other types of rifles.
 The most common cartridge is the .30-30 Winchester, introduced by Winchester with the Model 1894.
-Other common cartridges include: .38 Special/.357 Magnum, .44 Special/.44 Magnum, .41 Magnum, .444 Marlin, .45-70, .45 Colt, .32-20 Winchester, .35 Remington, .308 Marlin Express, .22 calibre rimfire, and .300 Savage.
+Other common cartridges include: .22 calibre rimfire, .38 Special/.357 Magnum, .44 Special/.44 Magnum, .41 Magnum, .444 Marlin, .45-70 Government, .38-40 Winchester, .44-40 Winchester, .45 Colt, .25-35 Winchester, .32-40 Winchester, .35 Remington, .38-55 Winchester, .308 Marlin Express, and .300 Savage.
 There is some dispute about which of these cartridges can safely be used to hunt large game or large predators.
-Even in the largest calibers, the low velocities give these cartridges much lower energies than Elephant gun cartridges with comparable calibers.
+Even in the largest calibers, the low velocities give these cartridges much lower energies than elephant gun cartridges with comparable calibers.
 However, even the smallest cartridges fit lightweight, handy rifles that can be excellent for hunting small herbivores, pest control, and personal defense.

 Some stronger, larger pistols (usually revolvers) also accept some of these cartridges, permitting the use of the same ammunition in both a pistol and rifle.
 The rifle's longer barrel and better accuracy permit higher velocities, longer ranges, and a wider selection of game.

-Some of these cartridges (e.g. the .45-70) are developmental descendants of very early black powder metallic cartridges.
-When metallic cartridges and lever-actions were first invented, very small, portable kits were developed for hand reloading and bullet molding (so-called "cowboy reloading kits").
+Some of these cartridges (e.g. the .50-70 Government (1866) and .45-70 Government (1873)) are developmental descendants of very early black powder metallic cartridges.
+When metallic cartridges and lever actions were first invented, very small, portable kits were developed for hand reloading and bullet molding (so-called "cowboy reloading kits").
 These kits are still available for most low-pressure lever-action cartridges.